TerryHowe/coopernetes/README.md

 # coopernetes

 Coopernetes chicken coop monitoring system.
 There are applications that run on Pi Zeros for sensors and an array of RP4s for monitoring and alarms.
+This picture shows what the sensors web server looks like with one DHT22:

 ![DHT22 Sensor](dht_sensor.png)